If you’ve been wishing for a way to strengthen connection and communication through shared experience, this may be a good fit.

 Maps, compasses, puzzle boards, ropes, blindfolds, fire-building supplies, scorecards — fully provided.

-Guided Outdoor Instruction
+Guided Outdoor Leadership

 Small Group Size